curious-liberal/yapli/README.md

 ### 🎨 **Modern UI/UX**

 - Dark/Light theme toggle with next-themes
-- Responsive design optimized for all screen sizes
+- Responsive design optimised for all screen sizes
 - Gradient-based color scheme with teal and blue accents
 - Smooth animations and hover effects
 - Professional branding with integrated Yapli logo